philemonnwanne/aws-bootcamp-cruddur-2023/journal/week6.md

 docker push $ECR_PYTHON_URL:3.11.3-alpine
 ```

-### For Backend Flask
+### Build the backend image

-In your flask dockerfile update the `FROM` command, so instead of using DockerHub's python image
+`Note:` In your flask dockerfile update the `FROM` command, so instead of using DockerHub's python image
 you use your own eg.

 > remember to put the :latest tag on the end